xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 Obtain the javascript representation of the value.

 ### dislodge(*element*, *scale = $$*)
-Remove and return the first element equal to the given one from the current/given scale.
+Remove and return the first element equal to the given one from the current/given scale or repeat for each element if an array is provided.

 ### distill(*tester*, *scale = $$*)
 Remove intervals from the given/current scale that evaluate to `false` according to the `tester` riff.